mtsmn/IoT/devices/device_mgmt/index.md

 ### Message format for an Observe Attribute Changes request

-The `fields` array is an array of the device attribute from the device model.
+The `fields` array is an array of the device attributes from the device model.
 If a complex field, such as `mgmt.firmware` is specified, it is expected that its underlying fields are updated at the same time so that only a single notification message is generated.

 The `message` parameter that is used in the response can be specified if the value of the `rc` parameter is not `200`.
-If any specified parameter value cannot be retrieved, the value of the `rc` parameter must be set to either `404` if the device is not found, or to `500` for any other reason.
+If any specified parameter value cannot be retrieved, the value of the `rc` parameter must be set to either `404` if the attribute is not found, or to `500` for any other reason.
 When values for parameters cannot be found, the `fields` array should contain elements which have `field` set to the name of each parameter that could not be read.
 The `value` parameter should be omitted.
 For the response code parameter to be set to `200`, both `field` and `value` must be specified, where `value` is the current value of an attribute that is identified by the value of the `field` parameter.

 Request format: